aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 To convert the imaging data to BIDS, a list of subjects with their sessions is first obtained from the `ADNIMERGE` spreadsheet.
 This list is compared for each modality of interest to the list of scans available, as provided by modality-specific csv files (e.g. `MPRAGEMETA.csv`).
-If the modality was acquired for a specific pair of subject-session, and several scans and/or preprocessed images are available, only one is converted except for FMAP:
+If the modality was acquired for a specific pair of subject-session, and several scans and/or preprocessed images are available, only one is converted:

 - **T1-weighted MRI** When several scans are available for a single session, the preferred scan (as identified in `MAYOADIRL_MRI_IMAGEQC_12_08_15.csv`) is chosen.
 If a preferred scan is not specified then the higher quality scan (as defined in `MRIQUALITY.csv`) is selected.